 In my last blog “Galatians Part 1”, we covered one of the “Big Errors” in Christendom.
 The error is that ‘the Law of God given through Moses is bondage and slavery’.
 One of the other “Big Errors” is: ‘Israel (and the Jews) were ‘saved’ by obeying the Law of Moses’.
 This is completely unscriptural and false.
 This ‘dogma’ has led to all kinds of disastrous doctrines, most of which we will discuss in future blogs.

 Israel was never ‘saved’ by obedience to the Law of Moses.

-Historically, Israel was first ‘saved’ out of “slavery in Egypt”, then they went to Sinai to make a Covenant with God and then they received the Law.
-God gave Instructions (Laws) to set them apart (Holy) because they were His chosen people, His treasured possession above of all the nations of the earth.
+Historically, Israel was first ‘saved’ out of “slavery in Egypt” by God.
+Then they went to Sinai to make a Covenant with God, and then they received the Law.
+God gave Instructions (Laws) to set-them-apart (Holy) because they were His chosen people, His treasured possession above of all the nations of the earth.

 What does the text say?